The IPCC: Our True Superstars

 Note: The above only highlights the 91 authors and review editors of the IPCC special report on the impacts of global warming of 1.5 °C. It does not include the additional 133 contributing authors.
 There simply wasn’t room.

-What global cooperation looks like
+What global cooperation really looks like

 - 6000+ peer-reviewed scientific references